lambdaclass/concrete/ROADMAP.md

 5. Add refactor support that preserves or updates facts/proofs where possible.
 6. Add dependency audit UI for capability, allocation, FFI, trust, evidence, predictability, proof-obligation drift.
+   The UI must expose the same boundary facts as Phase 18 #8, not a prose
+   summary: public capabilities, allocation authority, trusted/Unsafe/extern use, assumptions, evidence floor, platform, license, and source hash.
+This is explicitly for humans and AI agents reviewing imports: an editor hover or command palette action should answer "what can this dependency do, what does it assume, and what evidence does it carry?" without reading private bodies.
 7. Add backwards-compatibility regression corpus once public users exist.
 8. Language/versioning/deprecation policy: MOVED to Phase 17 #18b — the
    policy must exist before the first public release; only the tooling that